zenml-io/zenml/examples/code_repository/README.md

 ## 🏎️ Testing the Docker build speedup

 To see the Docker build speedup in action, we will start by modifying some of our pipeline code.
-If you're using a fork of the example repository, you can for example change your data loader step to have a different test set size:
+If you're using a fork of the example repository, you can, for example, change your data loader step to have a different test set size:
 ```python
 X_train, X_test, y_train, y_test = train_test_split(